dustinpfister/blog_posts/_posts/vuejs-getting-started.md

 $ mkdir middleware
 ```

+### 1.2 - Addiitonal folders in the for post folder

-In the public folder I also made an forpost folder that will contain folders for each post I write for vue.js including this one, as well as the js folder as well to hold vue.js and any other front end javaScript that I might use across examples.
+In the public folder I also made a for post folder that will contain folders for each post I write for vue.js including this one, as well as the js folder as well to hold vue.js and any other front end javaScript that I might use across examples.

 ```
 $ cd public